getolive/olive-cli/CONTRIBUTING_AGENT.md

 ---

 ## 1. Builder Mode & Specs

+- When initializing, Olive copies files from `~/.olive` into the project `.olive/` only if the file is not already present by name.
+Existing files are skipped (never overwritten) and reported in the CLI.
+This guarantees local customization is preserved.
 - [ ] Begin all nontrivial work with a spec (FeatureSpec) including title, description, acceptance criteria, and ordered subtasks.
 - [ ] Only act on the currently active spec.
 - [ ] Update spec progress and comments in real time.